Use our free templates and learn everything you need to know to make your resume ATS-friendly below.

 @resumegenius Follow these tips to make an ATS-friendly resume and beat the applicant tracking system #resume #resumetips #jobsearch #jobsearchtips #atsresume ♬ Darling – Trees and Lucy

-Applicant Tracking Systems organize your qualifications based on common resume headings like “Work Experience” and “Skills.”
+Applicant Tracking Systems organize your information based on common resume headings like “Work Experience” and “Skills.”

 ATS Friendly Headings